-Inspired by the German Fraunhofer Institutes and awarded by the Ministry of Higher Education and Research, the Carnot label is intended to promote partnership research between public laboratories and socio-economic actors, including companies.
-He runs over a period of four years.
+Inspired by the Fraunhofer Awarded by the German Ministry of Higher Education and Research, the Carnot label is designed to encourage partnership research between public-sector laboratories and socio-economic players, notably companies.
+It runs for a period of 4 years.
 The 2011-2015 selection includes 34 research laboratories involving nearly 25,000 researchers.
-They represent a consolidated research budget of 1.9 billion euros and nearly 350 million euros in partnership revenues, of which 60 million euros with SMEs.
+They represent a consolidated research budget of 1.9 billion euros and nearly 350 million euros in partnership revenues, including 60 million euros with SMEs.

 The Cetim (Center technique des industries mécaniques) was included in this selection for the second time running.
 It has to be said that the results for the 2006-2009 period had been very positive, as confirmed by the report published by the Carnot CommitteeThe results of our partnership activities are very positive, and have strengthened over the period.
 All the objectives set out in the 2005 agreement have been met or exceeded.
 The Cetim responds to customer requests in a highly professional manner, and has put in place an intellectual property policy.
 The Carnot label has brought Cetim upstream research, even if the Carnot Committee stresses the need to continue and reinforce this effort".
 From 2005 to 2010, the volume of partnership research carried out by the Cetim increased by 46 1TP6Q to over 9 million euros.